 Researchers have known for over a decade that one of the most common early Parkinson’s symptoms is constipation and changes in digestive health.
 These changes have been reported in people living with Parkinson’s disease as early as ten years prior to tremors appearing.
 By testing their theory with mice, researchers found that gut dysfunction, specifically synuclein fibres, travel from the gut to the brain, causing the neurological damage that leads to the loss of motor function that you develop with Parkinson’s Disease.
 This is a major breakthrough, finding a positive connection between Parkinson’s disease and gut bacteria.

-Early Parkinson’s Symptoms
+Early Parkinson’s Symptoms and Management